Siméon Denis Poisson: Career

-Next (or in the opinion of some, first) in importance stand the memoirs on celestial mechanics, in which he proved himself a worthy successor to Pierre-Simon Laplace.
-The most important of these are his memoirs Sur les inégalités séculaires des moyens mouvements des planètes, Sur la variation des constantes arbitraires dans les questions de mécanique, both published in the Journal of the École Polytechnique (1809); Sur la libration de la lune, in Connaissance des temps (1821), etc.; and Sur le mouvement de la terre autour de son centre de gravité, in Mémoires de l'Académie (1827), etc. In the first of these memoirs, Poisson discusses the famous question of the stability of the planetary orbits, which had already been settled by Lagrange to the first degree of approximation for the disturbing forces.
+Also of great importance were his memoirs on celestial mechanics, in which he proved himself a worthy successor to Laplace.
+The most important of these are his memoirs Sur les inégalités séculaires des moyens mouvements des planètes (On the Secular Inequalities for the Means of Planetary Motion), Sur la variation des constantes arbitraires dans les questions de mécanique (On the Variation of Arbitrary Constants in Questions of Mechanics), both published in the Journal of the École Polytechnique (1809); Sur la libration de la lune (On the Libration of the Moon), in Connaissance des temps (1821), etc.; and Sur le mouvement de la terre autour de son centre de gravité (On the Earth's Movement About Its Center of Gravity), in Mémoires de l'Académie (1827).
+In the first of these memoirs, Poisson discusses the famous question of the stability of the planetary orbits, which had already been settled by Lagrange to the first degree of approximation for the disturbing forces.
 Poisson showed that the result could be extended to a second approximation, and thus made an important advance in planetary theory.
-The memoir is remarkable inasmuch as it roused Lagrange, after an interval of inactivity, to compose in his old age one of the greatest of his memoirs, entitled Sur la théorie des variations des éléments des planètes, et en particulier des variations des grands axes de leurs orbites.
+The memoir is remarkable inasmuch as it roused Lagrange, after an interval of inactivity, to compose in his old age one of the greatest of his memoirs, entitled Sur la théorie des variations des éléments des planètes, et en particulier des variations des grands axes de leurs orbites (On the theory of variations in the elements of the planets, and in particular the variations in the major axes of their orbits).
 So highly did he think of Poisson's memoir that he made a copy of it with his own hand, which was found among his papers after his death.
-Poisson made important contributions to the theory of attraction.

-As a tribute to Poisson's scientific work, which stretched to more than 300 publications, he was awarded a French peerage in 1837.

-His is one of the 72 names inscribed on the Eiffel Tower.